sashyo/keylessh/docs/DEPLOYMENT.md

 # Deployment (Production)

-This app has two deployable services:
+This app has two deployable services and requires connectivity to the ORK network:

 1. **Main server** (required): serves the React app + REST API + `/ws/tcp` WebSocket bridge.
 2. **TCP bridge** (optional): `tcp-bridge/` as a separate, auto-scaling WS↔TCP forwarder (recommended for high concurrency).
+3. **ORK network** (required): Tide's decentralised node network for Policy:1 authorization and SSH signing.

-For most deployments you run **one main server** with a persistent `data/` volume, and optionally an external `tcp-bridge/`.
+For most deployments you run **one main server** with a persistent `data/` volume, connectivity to the ORK network, and optionally an external `tcp-bridge/`.

 ## Main Server (Required)